Mocha Pudding Cream Puffs

 Some of my favorite ways to serve these include:

-filled with mocha pudding (pictured),
+- filled with mocha pudding (pictured previously),

-stuffed with chicken salad and cucumber slices,
+- stuffed with chicken salad (pictured below), or

-holding a big scoop of vanilla ice cream with chocolate syrup drizzled over top.
+- holding a big scoop of vanilla ice cream with chocolate syrup drizzled over top.

 That last option is courtesy of my sister-in-law who would make homemade fudge sauce and was never stingy with it!